Affordable Housing

 Get Involved

-In 2024, Habitable will engage Minnesota’s built environment sector to learn more about safer product selection and co-design a “Roadmap Out of Red.”
+In 2024, Habitable began convening built environment leaders in Minnesota to learn more about safer product selection and co-design a "Roadmap Out of Red," aiming to eliminate red-ranked product types in Informed.
+Currently, we are working with demonstration projects across Minnesota who are actively exploring ways to transition away from red-ranked products by identifying and validating healthier alternatives that maintain both cost-effectiveness and desired performance standards.
 Get in touch to learn more about being a part of this process, or inquire about using Informed to improve the material health of building products in a school or healthcare setting.